Generation Kill: Post-publication disputes

-Major Shoup, an augment Forward Air Controller in the battalion, posted a commentary on the book in which he contrasts the events he witnessed with Wright's descriptions of them.
+Michael Shoup, an augment Forward Air Controller in the battalion, posted a commentary on the book in which he contrasts the events he witnessed with Wright's descriptions of them.
 Shoup also states that Wright based his account on one group of enlisted Marines' version of events without including the perspective of others.

 Wright replied to this blog post citing his own extensive interview with Shoup that directly contradicts Shoup's later version of events.
 Wright also cites interviews he conducted with other Marines in the unit that differ from Shoup's account, noting that Shoup's direct superior, Major Eckloff, claimed to have single-handedly killed at least 17 insurgents with a shotgun fired from his truck.
 Wright states that he reduced that number to 1-2 after other sources contradicted Eckloff.
 Wright states that his book had to take into consideration interviews from a wide variety of Marines in the battalion, including officers, and could not advance the perspective of just one person.